xjhofernandes/RagnarokAPI/README.md

 ## Setup using Docker

-If you do not want to install Mongo, Node and Yarn, follow these steps.
+If you do wanna use the Docker follow this steps:

 ### Dependencies